WushuWorks/SuckerPunchInterview/README.md

 This is my solution to the pre-screening problem for Sucker Punch Studios for a Gameplay Programming position.

 ### Problem
-Below is the problem directly as stated to me.
+Below is the problem as stated to me.

 The problem is to write a set of functions to manage a variable number of byte queues, each with variable length, in a small, fixed amount of memory.